bmannakee/caller_paper/paper.md

 Cancer is an evolutionary process, and understanding initiation, progression, and metastasis will require applications of evolutionary theory.
 One of the major tools in the evolutionary theory toolbox is the allele frequency spectrum.
-This allele frequency spectrum is constructed from
+This allele frequency spectrum is constructed from single nucleotide variant calls in the tumor.

 If tumors, as evidence suggests [@Williams2016;@Williams2018;@Bozic2016], evolve essentially neutrally, then even driver mutations can't be expected to rise to high frequency during tumor evolution.
 As a result, finding mutations important to progression, resistance, and metastasis requires finding lower frequency mutations. (not really)
-Finding
 Tumor heterogeneity has been associated with prognosis (1-4 in chuang paper) and the evolutionary trajectory helps identify the number of tumor subclones and their selective advantage.

 The variant allele frequency spectrum that is currently used most often in cancer is truncated at a level above 5-10% because of difficulties in identifying low frequency variants.